acharkq/MolCA/homepage/README.md

-# NExT-GPT
+# MolCA
-## Any-to-Any Multimodal Large Language Model
+## Molecular Graph-Language Modeling with Cross-Modal Projector and Uni-Modal Adapte

 This is the repository that contains the source code for the [NExT-GPT project page](https://next-gpt.github.io/).